vtempest/ai-research-agent/README.md

 ### Statistics
-862,580 words between 3 to 23 characters of English alphanumerics like az09, punctuation like -/, and diacritics like éï, but filter out numbers and foreign language.
+525K words with frequencies of at least 16 wikipages, between 3 to 23 characters of English alphanumerics like az09, punctuation like -/, and diacritics like éï, but filter out numbers and foreign language.

 - *Total Articles (Wiki-en-2020)*: 5,989,879
 - *Total Terms (frequency>=8)*: 860117